Metric ยท Support and risk metrics

 When the evidence sits across the stack, Salesforce, HubSpot and RetentBase vs Segment usually provide the source data or adjacent buying context that makes the pattern real.
 Related pages such as Support escalation rate before churn, Reliability incident rate before churn and Champion change benchmark help the team check whether the issue is isolated or part of a broader retention pattern.

-Most SaaS teams already collect churn evidence somewhere.
-The problem is that it stays split across cancellation flows, billing tools, CRM notes, support systems, and spreadsheets.
-RetentBase is designed to give that evidence one structured review workflow.
+RetentBase is a cancellation review system for subscription SaaS teams.
+It gives the team a hosted cancellation flow, churn issue detection, and a decision queue for repeat cancellation reasons.
 RetentBase turns champion loss rate into a decision input by connecting it to structured churn reasons, issue detection, and the weekly review that decides what changes next.

 RetentBase helps founders, product leaders, and revenue leaders connect the topic to structured churn reasons, issue detection, and the operating cadence required to act on it.